enthought/enaml/README.rst

 Indeed, about the only thing not hookable is the Enaml langauge syntax itself.

-The enamldoc package provides a Sphinx extension for documenting Enaml object types "enaml_decl" and "enaml_defn".
+The enamldoc package provides a Sphinx extension for documenting Enaml objects.

 Prerequisites
 -------------